infopark/scrivito_elastic_slider_widget/README.md

 - ObjClass Image (migration, model)
 - ObjClass Widget (migration, model)
-- at least one ObjClass that has a an attribute with type :widget Newer versions of the scrivito_sdk already provide some of these things.
+- at least one ObjClass that has a an attribute with type :widget

+Newer versions of the scrivito_sdk already provide some of these things.

 Use Bootstrap in your Rails App.

+## Installation

+Add the gem to your Gemfile:

+    gem 'scrivito_elastic_slider'

+(Currently you need to download the gem files from github and install it locally.)

+Add this line to your app/assets/stylesheets/application.css:

+*= require scrivito_elastic_slider/application

 ## Steps for Usage